kashalls/kromgo/README.md

-# kubernetes-json-shields
+# Kromgo

 A simple go project that allows you to expose prometheus metrics "safely" to a public source.
+Uses the official prometheus go api client.
 Better than exposing a grafana image rendering instance to the WWW.

 It allows you to define your own metric names and your own prometheus queries as long as they return a single value at the end.
 There is config support to allow you to format the response with strings before and after the value.